ShawnLee0910/ShawnLee0910.github.io/_pages/about.md

 - **[Publications](./publications/)**: My research papers, categorized by journals and conferences.
 - **[CV](./cv/)**: A detailed curriculum vitae, available for download.

 Future Outlook
 ======
-As I progress in my academic journey, I am particularly interested in exploring the realms of **AI large model privacy** and **secure multi-party machine learning**.
-These fields are at the forefront of modern technological advancements and present significant challenges and opportunities for research.
-I am eager to delve deeper into these areas and contribute to the development of secure and privacy-preserving AI solutions.
-I hope to successfully transition to the next phase of my academic career, where I can further pursue these interests and collaborate with leading researchers in the field.
+As I continue my academic journey, I am particularly drawn to exploring the emerging fields of **AI large model privacy** and **secure multi-party machine learning**.
+These areas represent both significant challenges and exciting opportunities in modern technology.
+I am eager to deepen my understanding and contribute to the development of secure, privacy-preserving AI solutions.
+Looking ahead, I aspire to transition into the next phase of my career, collaborating with leading researchers to advance these critical fields.

 Contact Me
 ======